 - If I arrive on campus late in the morning, where is the best place to park?

 - If you arrive on campus after 9:00 a.m., you will find it easier to locate a space in Lot 47 near the Coliseum as there are plenty of available spaces and a SFA shuttle bus provides service from Lot 47 to Lot 14 near the Recreation Center.

 - Where can I park to purchase a parking permit?

-You may park in the 20 minute spaces on the first floor of Wilson Parking Garage north of the elevator while conducting business with P&T.
+You may park in the 20 minute spaces on the southwest corner of lot 21 (short term pay per use lot)while conducting business with P&T.